ubaidsayyed54/kube-cicd-hf-assignment/k8s-manifest/hpa-concepts.md

 VPA definition can also have a resource policy that influences how VPA computes the recommended resources

 updateMode: Auto

-HPA is using resource metrics such as CPU and memory and the VPA is also influencing the same values, you may end up with horizontally scaled Pods that are also vertically scaled (hence double scaling).
+VPA  activates its updated component and evicts running Pods matching its label selector.
+After the eviction, the Pods get recreated by the VPA admission plugin component

 ### Cluster autoscaling.
-These option is usually provided by cloud providers in order to scale our nodes up and down.
+These option is usually provided by cloud providers in order to scale kubernetes cluster nodes up and down.
 Creating a cluster with autoscaling
 ```
 gcloud container clusters create cluster-name --num-nodes 30 \